 The Elk Hills School District is guided by the following core values: 1.
 Excellence 2.
-Family 3.
-Leadership 4.
-Equity -- Elk Hills School takes pride in engaging and involving all local stakeholders in thoughtful and transparent conversations as it relates to school-wide initiatives and the success of its students.
+Leadership 3.
+Equity 4.
+Family -- Elk Hills School takes pride in engaging and involving all educational partners in thoughtful and transparent conversations as it relates to school-wide initiatives and the success of its students.
 An inclusive approach has invested team members with a sense of urgency and focus in addressing the needs of our most marginalized student groups.

-After a series of planning sessions with faculty, board members and input through stakeholder surveys (parents, students and staff) the following focus areas were developed for the 2022-2023 school-year:
+After a series of planning sessions with faculty, board members and input through educational partner surveys (parents, students and staff) the following focus areas were developed for the 2023-2024 school-year:

+1. Continue to provide TK-8 literacy small group support aligned to district and school wide academic and performance goals facilitated by a literacy intervention teacher and instructional aides.

+2. Align vertical literacy and math strategies in TK-8 through rigorous academic coaching and supports for teachers through an additional certificated teacher.

+3. Augment positive behavior intervention support and multi-tiered system of support initiatives in TK-8 including initiatives that support antibullying campaigns, chronic absenteeism, growth mindset, and parent education with the support of a student dean.

-- 1. Provide K-8 literacy small group support aligned to district and school-wide academic and performance goals facilitated by a literacy intervention teacher on special assignment. - 2.
-Align balanced literacy strategies K-8 - 3.
-Maintain and sustain positive behavior support initiatives K-8 - 4.
-Continue providing small class sizes.
-Supplemental and concentration funds will help keep three teachers in order to maintain small class sizes - 5.
-Enhance college and career focused initiatives
+4. Continue providing small class sizes in TK - 2nd.
+Supplemental and concentration funds will help keep three teachers in order to maintain small class sizes.

+5. Enhance college and career focused initiatives.